 Grow Lights: T8 Grow Lights are the way to go

-First, start with some broccoli seeds, I highly recommend the Sprout House Broccoli Seeds as they have given me the most success.
+First, start with some broccoli seeds, I highly recommend the Broccoli Seeds from Organo Republic as they have given me the most success.
 Broccoli seeds are very small in size, it is very easy to plant a lot of these seeds so be careful when planting.
 If the seeds are not spread evenly this could cause overcrowding and a few other problems.
 So make sure not to add too much or too little!

 Step 1.
 Prepare The Grow Tray

 Start with 2 10 by 20-inch growing trays, one will be beneath the other filled with water.
 While the one above will have drainage holes so the water can reach the roots of the microgreens.
 This will prevent mold growth and overall just make the growing process so much easier.

 Do not add water to the one below yet, first grab the tray without drainage holes and fill it with coco coir.
 Then smooth out the surface and mist it well with a spray bottle.
 If you don't have a spray bottle then just sprinkle water over the coco coir until it is well moisturized.